maxamillion/awx/CONTRIBUTING.md

 ## Setting up your development environment

-The AWX development environment workflow and toolchain is based on Docker, and the docker-compose tool, to provide dependencies, services, and databases necessary to run all of the components.
+The AWX development environment workflow and toolchain is based on your choice or the Docker and the docker-compose tools or Podman and the podman-compose tool, to provide dependencies, services, and databases necessary to run all of the components.
 It also binds the local source tree into the development container, making it possible to observe and test changes in real time.

 ### Prerequisites